 We’ve all had good and bad supervisors – those who lead, motivate and inspire and those who, well, just don’t.
 A site supervisor is in charge of a construction site and making sure everything goes where it should, when it should.
 The job also involves looking after health and safety so it’s a really important role.
 Without a decent site supervisor on board, builds can get delayed and workers can end up injured.
-It takes someone who is well-organised, personable and resourceful to be a successful site supervisor.
+It takes someone who is well-organised, personable and resourceful to have a successful supervisor career.

 Day-to-day work as a site supervisor.

 The work of a site supervisor is pretty diverse and if you likevariety it could be a great role for you.
 Your responsibility begins with the planning of a project and continues right through until its completion covering everything in between.
 If it’s a small site, you might be responsible for all of it.
 In the case of a larger project you might only be responsible for part of it.

 In any case, it’s a job with many hats - you could deal with supervising, planning, monitoring, adhering to policies, dealing with staff and sub-contractors, procuring materials, ensuring quality is met, resolving problems, monitoring budgets and maintaining health and safety.